Robustness and fragility of the susceptible-infected-susceptible epidemic models on complex networks: Mean field analysis

 where $\Psi_k(\Theta_k)=k\Theta_k$ for SIS-$\modstan$ and SIS-$\modall$, and $\Psi_k(\Theta_k)=1-(1-\Theta_k)^k$ for SIS-$\modthre$.
 The QMF theory consists of dynamical equations for the probability $\rho_i$ that a vertex $i$ is infected and reads as

 where $\Psi_i=\sum_{j}A_{ij}\rho_j$ for SIS-$\modstan$ and SIS-$\modall$, and

 for SIS-$\modthre$, in which and the adjacency matrix is given by $A_{ij}=1$ if $i$ and $j$ are connected and $A_{ij}=0$ otherwise.
 The multiple simultaneous infections in SIS-$\modall$ do not play a role in these one-vertex mean-field theories since there are no multiple connections.
-It worths to mention that the HMF theory of SIS-$\modthre$ for uncorrelated networks~\cite{barratbook}, for which $P(k'|k)= k'P(k')/\av{k}$~\cite{vazquez}, was recently investigated~\cite{Morita2015}.
+It is worth to mentioning that the HMF theory of SIS-$\modthre$ for uncorrelated networks {with} $P(k'|k)= k'P(k')/\av{k}$~\cite{vazquez} was recently investigated~\cite{Morita2015}.

 The mean-field epidemic thresholds can be obtained with the stability analysis and linearization of Eqs.~\eqref{eq:HMFgen} and \eqref{eq:QMFgen} around the fixed points $\rho_k=0$ or $\rho_i=0$, respectively.
 The linearized equations are the same for the three models